stain/s11.no/content/2024/workflowhub/index.md

 ### Design that supports the workflow life cycle

-To support the workflow life cycle [[Gil 2007]] [[Courbebaisse 2023]] [[Gil 2006]], WorkflowHub integrates with services that workflow creators use for development, execution, maintenance, testing, citation, and ultimately archiving.
+To support the workflow life cycle [[Gil 2007], [Courbebaisse 2023], [Gil 2006]], WorkflowHub integrates with services that workflow creators use for development, execution, maintenance, testing, citation, and ultimately archiving.
 These integrations initially form part of the workflow registration wizard, which guides a workflow creator through the process of registering their workflow for the first time.
 However, they are also accessible during a workflow’s maintenance phase, when the workflow may be updated to modify, improve, or repair its function.

 #### Ease of access